jagtarkhinda/eCommercePhp/README.md

  #### How to use it

 - All you need is an xampp server installed and make sure to turn on Apache and MySQL.
-- Then make a database in phpMyAdmin. (current databse name is 'testbs', you can always change it from dbconnection.php)
+- Then make a database in phpMyAdmin if you want to start fresh, otherwise import the included database. (current databse name is 'testbs', you can always change it from dbconnection.php)